Humberston Fitties: 1960s

-In 1961, the Humber Mouth Yacht Club was opened at Tetney Haven.
+In 1961, the Humber Mouth Yacht Club opened at Tetney Haven.

-In the same year, the dunes were found to have been eroded by two thirds of their length because of strong waves.
+In the same year, the dunes were found to have been eroded by two thirds of their length by strong waves.
 Around 260 tonnes of broken concrete and slag was used to shore up the weakest points and suggestions were made to further increase its stability, including building a higher and deeper sea wall between the dunes and the camp site, together with a clay bank on the beach.
-Between 1961 and 1964 gabions and groynes costing £18,000 were built.
-However, within two years sand was scoured from the beach and the contents of the groynes washed out.
+Between 1961 and 1964 gabions and groynes costing £18,000 were built but within two years sand was scoured from the beach and the contents of the groynes washed out.

 In 1961, 20 more acres were added to the Fitties, reflecting its growing popularity.
-It was at this time that the residents also established a first aid post because of "the number of untreated or inadequately treated accidents, mostly to children".
+It was at this time that the residents established a first aid post because of "the number of untreated or inadequately treated accidents, mostly to children".
 In the same year the area was declared part of a coastal conservation area.

 In 1962, approval was given to improve local sewage works provision.
-Caravans were also replaced by a "chalet type of dwelling", which was a "welcome improvement".
+Caravans were replaced by a "chalet type of dwelling", which was a "welcome improvement".
 In the same year permission was given for a clubhouse, the ‘’Foreshore Inn’’, to be built on the site of a former gun emplacement.

-In 1963, a further 21 acres were developed to accommodate 400 more caravans, and the Humber Mouth Yacht Club (HMYC) opened a clubhouse.
+In 1963, another 21 acres were developed to accommodate 400 caravans, and the Humber Mouth Yacht Club (HMYC) opened a clubhouse.
 The following year, the HMYC became affiliated with the Royal Yachting Association.

 In 1965, the Royal Life-Boat Institution provided a Zodiac "inshore rescue boat" for a one-year trial.
 In the first year it saved the lives of 215 people.
 In the summer of 1967, a bus service to the Fitties from Cleethorpes via the zoo was opened.
-During August alone, it transported over 67,000 passengers.
+During August it transported more than 67,000 passengers.

 In 1968, the area south of the Dutch Wall (which runs parallel to the lagoon) was developed because of erosion of the sand dunes, and discussions began about restricting access of vehicles to the dunes.
 In the same year the idea of creating a nature reserve on a former gravel pit was suggested.
 In 1969, 80 acres west of Anthony's Bank were added to the Fitties.